Tapestry (NYSE:TPR) Updates FY 2022 Earnings Guidance

-Tapestry (NYSE:TPR) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $3.600-$3.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.520.
+Tapestry (NYSE:TPR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $3.600-$3.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.520.
 The company issued revenue guidance of $6.75 billion-$6.75 billion, compared to the consensus revenue estimate of $6.59 billion.

-Tapestry (NYSE:TPR) last released its earnings results on Thursday, February 10th.
+Tapestry (NYSE:TPR – Get Rating) last posted its quarterly earnings results on Thursday, February 10th.
 The luxury accessories retailer reported $1.33 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.18 by $0.15.
-The firm had revenue of $2.14 billion for the quarter, compared to the consensus estimate of $2 billion.
+The company had revenue of $2.14 billion for the quarter, compared to the consensus estimate of $2 billion.
 Tapestry had a net margin of 13.70% and a return on equity of 29.73%.
-The company’s revenue was up 26.6% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.15 EPS.
-Equities analysts anticipate that Tapestry will post 3.51 EPS for the current fiscal year.
+Tapestry’s revenue was up 26.6% on a year-over-year basis.
+During the same quarter last year, the firm posted $1.15 earnings per share.
+On average, analysts predict that Tapestry will post 3.51 EPS for the current fiscal year.

-A number of analysts have recently weighed in on TPR shares.
-Citigroup upped their target price on shares of Tapestry from $48.00 to $50.00 in a research report on Friday, February 11th.
-BTIG Research cut their price objective on shares of Tapestry from $67.00 to $61.00 and set a buy rating on the stock in a research report on Monday, November 1st.
-Robert W. Baird increased their price objective on shares of Tapestry from $56.00 to $58.00 and gave the company an outperform rating in a research report on Friday, November 12th.
+TPR has been the topic of a number of recent analyst reports.
+Robert W. Baird increased their price target on shares of Tapestry from $56.00 to $58.00 and gave the stock an outperform rating in a research note on Friday, November 12th.
+BTIG Research dropped their price objective on shares of Tapestry from $67.00 to $61.00 and set a buy rating for the company in a research report on Monday, November 1st.
 TheStreet raised shares of Tapestry from a c+ rating to a b rating in a research report on Tuesday, November 2nd.
-Finally, MKM Partners increased their price objective on shares of Tapestry from $47.00 to $51.00 and gave the company a neutral rating in a research report on Friday, November 12th.
-Six equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $51.40.
+StockNews.com raised shares of Tapestry from a hold rating to a buy rating in a research report on Saturday, February 19th.
+Finally, UBS Group increased their price objective on shares of Tapestry from $44.00 to $48.00 in a research report on Friday, February 11th.
+Six equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $51.50.

-Several large investors have recently modified their holdings of the company.
-Belpointe Asset Management LLC lifted its stake in shares of Tapestry by 4.2% in the 4th quarter.
-Belpointe Asset Management LLC now owns 7,726 shares of the luxury accessories retailer’s stock worth $314,000 after purchasing an additional 309 shares during the period.
-Peapack Gladstone Financial Corp lifted its stake in shares of Tapestry by 11.9% in the 4th quarter.
-Peapack Gladstone Financial Corp now owns 12,622 shares of the luxury accessories retailer’s stock worth $512,000 after purchasing an additional 1,340 shares during the period.
-Comerica Bank lifted its stake in shares of Tapestry by 0.6% in the 4th quarter.
-Comerica Bank now owns 296,931 shares of the luxury accessories retailer’s stock worth $11,123,000 after purchasing an additional 1,894 shares during the period.
-LPL Financial LLC lifted its stake in shares of Tapestry by 5.2% in the 4th quarter.
-LPL Financial LLC now owns 70,676 shares of the luxury accessories retailer’s stock worth $2,869,000 after purchasing an additional 3,513 shares during the period.
-Finally, Toroso Investments LLC lifted its stake in shares of Tapestry by 67.1% in the 4th quarter.
-Toroso Investments LLC now owns 9,089 shares of the luxury accessories retailer’s stock worth $369,000 after purchasing an additional 3,649 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Belpointe Asset Management LLC boosted its stake in Tapestry by 4.2% during the 4th quarter.
+Belpointe Asset Management LLC now owns 7,726 shares of the luxury accessories retailer’s stock valued at $314,000 after acquiring an additional 309 shares during the last quarter.
+Peapack Gladstone Financial Corp boosted its stake in Tapestry by 11.9% during the 4th quarter.
+Peapack Gladstone Financial Corp now owns 12,622 shares of the luxury accessories retailer’s stock valued at $512,000 after acquiring an additional 1,340 shares during the last quarter.
+Comerica Bank boosted its stake in Tapestry by 0.6% during the 4th quarter.
+Comerica Bank now owns 296,931 shares of the luxury accessories retailer’s stock valued at $11,123,000 after acquiring an additional 1,894 shares during the last quarter.
+LPL Financial LLC boosted its stake in Tapestry by 5.2% during the 4th quarter.
+LPL Financial LLC now owns 70,676 shares of the luxury accessories retailer’s stock valued at $2,869,000 after acquiring an additional 3,513 shares during the last quarter.
+Finally, Toroso Investments LLC boosted its stake in Tapestry by 67.1% during the 4th quarter.
+Toroso Investments LLC now owns 9,089 shares of the luxury accessories retailer’s stock valued at $369,000 after acquiring an additional 3,649 shares during the last quarter.
 Hedge funds and other institutional investors own 87.61% of the company’s stock.

 Tapestry, Inc engages in the provision of luxury accessories and lifestyle brands.
 It operates through the following segments: Coach, Kate Spade and Stuart Weitzman.
 The Coach segment consists global sales of coach brand products to customers through coach operated stores, including the internet and concession shop-in-shops, and sales to wholesale customers, and through independent third party distributors.